statedecoded/documentation/installation.md

 # Basic configuration

 Here is the process of configuring the beta version of The State Decoded.
-(Most of these steps will be automated for the v1.0 release.)

 1. Upload the `htdocs`, `includes`, and `solr_home` directories to your web server (e.g., all within `/var/www/example.com/`), with `htdocs` serving as the web server's document root (e.g. `/var/www/example.com/htdocs/`).
 1. Create a new MySQL database (e.g., `mysqladmin create statedecoded`) and make sure that the web server has access to it.